gelus/Organize-to-Maven-standard/README.md

   - - node organize myDir

 ### config.js
-config.js exports a simple pojo (plain old javascript object) with each key representing a languge you with your files to be organized into.
-The value of these propertys will be objects that may or may not hold an exclude array or regExp values eg
+config.js exports a simple pojo (plain old javascript object) with each key representing a languge you wish your files to be organized into.
+The value of these propertys will be objects that may or may not hold an exclude array filled with regExp values eg

     config={"js": {exclude: [/min.js$/]}}